Scenario file description

 hour_in_day_factors

 This factor adds a correction to the vehicle consumption that depends on the hour in day (the first is for 00:00 to 00:59, the last for 23:00 to 23:59).
 Note that these are actual hours, not hours in the user day (which can start and end at other moments than midnight).
 This is used to take into account things like traffic jams.
 The default value is 1.
+(Note that this is currently inactive/not used in the model).

 locations